qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

       :align: center

    You'll probably find that the text styling has used default values and the labels are consequently very hard to read.
-Set the label text format to have a dark-grey or black :kbd:`Color` and a light-yellow :kbd:`buffer`.
+Set the label text format to have a dark-grey or black color and a light-yellow buffer.

    The map will look somewhat like this, depending on scale: